brandon-edwards/OpenFederatedLearning/docs/tutorials/tutorial.simulation.rst

 1. Go through the steps for project installation and setup [link], skipping the creation of PKI.

-2. Create the initial weights file using the flpan [link].
+2. Create the initial weights file using the keras_cnn_mnist_10.yaml plan [link].

-3. Kick off the simulation.
+3. Kick off the simulation using the keras_cnn_mnist_10.yaml plan and the collaborator list of ten collaborators provided in the repository to be used with this plan and the default local data config.

 .. code-block:: console

-  $ ../venv/bin/python run_simulation_from_flplan.py -p keras_cnn_mnist_10.yaml
+  $ ../venv/bin/python run_simulation_from_flplan.py -p keras_cnn_mnist_10.yaml -c cols_10.yaml